-

 Views expressed are those of the presenting individuals and companies and may not necessarily represent views of Converge!
 Network Digest or AvidThink.

-Galeal Zino, Founder and CEO of NetFoundry, and Roy Chua, Principal and Founder, explore NetFoundry’s zero-trust native networking technology during a self-driving vehicle demonstration in San Francisco.
-The discussion highlights how NetFoundry enables secure global networks between various endpoints through software-based overlays that enforce strong authentication and authorization, serving major clients including top US banks and Fortune 5 companies.
+Galeal Zino, Founder and CEO of NetFoundry, and Roy Chua, Principal and Founder of AvidThink, explore NetFoundry’s zero-trust native networking technology during a self-driving vehicle demonstration in San Francisco.
+The discussion highlights how NetFoundry enables secure global networks between various endpoints through software-based overlays that enforce strong authentication and authorization, serving major clients including top US banks and Fortune 500 companies.

 AI-Powered Networks: Boosting Performance & Security with Advanced Analytics | HPE